|AutomationDirect Live Chat|

 CLICK is a perfect match for C-more Micro, we designed them to work together.
 Both are an excellent value.
 And a single, inexpensive cable supplies power and communication.

 Two (2) RS-232 communications ports supporting industry standard MODBUS RTU protocol are included on all units.
-Standard and Analog models also include an RS-485 port for even more connectivity.
+Standard, Ethernet Standard, Analog and Ethernet Analog models also include an RS-485 port for even more connectivity.
 These ports are suitable for connection to a PC for programming, networking PLCs, C-more/C-more Micro operator interface panels, variable frequency drives, servos, steppers, and any other MODBUS-enabled devices.

-The new Ethernet Basic and Standard PLCs not only allow for faster connections but they also come with more memory.
-The added memory size gives CLICK the ability, for the first time, to perform run-time edits on live machinery and/or processes.
-This new feature can greatly reduce unnecessary downtime and is an important addition to an already extremely practical PLC.
+The PLCs not only allow for faster connections but they also come with more memory.
+The added memory size gives CLICK the ability to perform run-time edits on live machinery and/or processes.
+This feature can greatly reduce unnecessary downtime and is an important addition to an already extremely practical PLC.

 This includes a more intuative instruction set that is easier to use and extremely functional at the same time.
 We used Decimal Addressing and preassigned MODBUS addresses.
 We have worked to create one of the best help files of any software in the industry and we strived to provide the user enough options to easily address all phases of programming (learning, coding, commissioning, troubleshooting).

 ICA has over 75 videos dedicated to CLICK alone, and hundreds more on other topics and PLC families.
 Check out the full ICA course lineup here.

 Check out the spreadsheet style math instruction, just enter a formula (with embedded PLC tags if you wish) and enter a "result tag".
 Supports all the standard scientific calculator functions.
 Make it a "one shot" with a simple check box.
 It really couldn't be any easier.

 The ladder program can be organized into subroutines with no limit on the number of subroutines other than the total available memory.